 A common ingredient in the error analysis of fully-discrete schemes for optimal control problems related to nonlinear parabolic PDEs, under control constraints (such as \cite{Neitzel-Vexler_2012,Casas-Mateos-Rosch_2019,Casas-Chrysafinos_2012,Casas-Chrysafinos_2015,Casas-Chrysafinos_2016,Casas-Chrysafinos_2017,Holtmannspotter-Rosch_2021}) is the use of results regarding the Lipschitz continuity of the control to state and of state to adjoint mappings, the derivation of first and second order necessary and sufficient optimality conditions, and detailed error estimates of the corresponding control to state, and state to adjoint mappings that allow the classical {\it localization} argument of \cite{Arada-Casas-Troltzsch_2002,Casas-Mateos-Troltzsch_2005,Casas-Raymond_2006,Casas-Mateos-Raymond_2007} (developed for error analysis of discretization schemes for semilinear elliptic PDE constrained optimization problems) to work under the prescribed regularity assumptions.

 However, to our best knowledge none of the above key results are present in case of the Allen-Cahn equation.
-For instance, observe that the Allen-Cahn equation involves an nonmonotone nonlinearity that satisfies $\frac{1}{\epsilon^2} F'(s):= \frac{1}{\epsilon^2} (3s^2 - 1) \geq - \frac{1}{\epsilon^2}.$ As a consequence, for realistic values of $\epsilon$ the {\it classical} approaches for proving the Lipschitz continuity of the control to state mapping as well as its numerical analysis, fail since they introduce constants depending exponentially upon $\frac{1}{\epsilon^2}$.
+For instance, observe that the Allen-Cahn equation involves a nonmonotone nonlinearity that satisfies $\frac{1}{\epsilon^2} F'(s):= \frac{1}{\epsilon^2} (3s^2 - 1) \geq - \frac{1}{\epsilon^2}.$ As a consequence, for realistic values of $\epsilon$ the {\it classical} approaches for proving the Lipschitz continuity of the control to state mapping as well as its numerical analysis, fail since they introduce constants depending exponentially upon $\frac{1}{\epsilon^2}$.
 For the numerical analysis of the uncontrolled Allen-Cahn equation, i.e. for $u=0$, this difficulty was first circumvented in the seminal works of \cite{Feng-Prohl_2003}, \cite{Kessler-Nochetto-Schmidt_2004}, \cite{Feng-Wu_2005}, \cite{Bartels-Muller-Ortner_2011}, \cite{Bartels-Muller_2011}, where error estimates (a-priori and a-posteriori) were established for the homogeneous Allen-Cahn equation with constants that dependent polynomially upon $\frac{1}{\epsilon}$ based on suitable discrete approximation of the {\it spectral estimate} and a nonstandard continuation argument of the form of a nonlinear Gronwall Lemma.